> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Section 47)

-Section 47 of the Competition Act sets out three criminal bid-rigging offences as follows: (i) an agreement to not submit a bid or tender, (ii) an agreement to withdraw a bid or tender already submitted; and (iii) submitting a bid or tender that is arrived at by agreement.
+Section 47 of the Competition Act sets out three criminal bid-rigging offences as follows: (i) an agreement to not submit a bid or tender, (ii) an agreement to withdraw a bid or tender that has already been submitted; and (iii) submitting a bid or tender that is arrived at by agreement.

-Like the conspiracy offences under section 45 of the Competition Act, bid-rigging is also “per se” illegal, in that no anti-competitive market effects need to be proven (though, also like conspiracy, all elements under section 47 need to be established on the criminal burden of proof beyond a reasonable doubt).
+Like the conspiracy offences under section 45 of the Competition Act, bid-rigging is also “per se” illegal in that no anti-competitive market effects need to be proven.
+Also, like the conspiracy offences, all of the elements under section 47 need to be established on the criminal burden of proof (i.e., beyond a reasonable doubt).

-Some of the common types of bid-rigging that can violate section 47 of the Competition Act include:
+Some common types of bid-rigging that can violate section 47 of the Competition Act include:

 1. “Cover”, “courtesy” or “complementary” bidding.
 Some firms submit bids that are too high to be accepted or with terms that are unacceptable to the buyer to protect an agreed upon low bidder.